 The Dhwazz Digital Photo Frame has most of the bells and whistles you might want in a digital photo frame—without the need for Wi-Fi.
 This offline digital photo frame can display all of your memories when you plug in a 32-gigabyte USB stick or SD card.
 Not only can it display photos, but it can also play video content, too.
 Plus, its lack of Wi-Fi, easy-to-use design, and intuitive remote control make it accessible to all ages.

-In addition to its photo and video capabilities, the digital frame also moonlights as a calendar and alarm clock, making it an excellent choice for bedrooms and offices.
+In addition to its photo and video capabilities, the digital frame also moonlights as a calendar and alarm clock, making it an excellent choice for bedrooms and offices, especially if you are looking for multi-functional piece that won't take up much real estate in a small WFH space.
 And, it comes with a free one-year warranty and lifetime technical support, too.

 Price at time of publish: $80